-If you’ve ever craved something that feels indulgent but keeps you full and energized, the idea of a “bloat bowl high protein” might just change your breakfast game.
-I created this Viral Bloat Bowl one early morning when I needed a quick post‑workout boost but also wanted simplicity, just one scoop of protein powder, a splash of milk, cereal, and whatever fresh toppings were within reach.
+I created this bloat bowl recipe one early morning when I needed a quick post-workout boost but also wanted simplicity, just one scoop of protein powder, a splash of milk, cereal, and whatever fresh toppings were within reach.
 It hit the mark: filling, satisfying, and surprisingly versatile, whether I treated it as breakfast, snack, or dessert.

 Table of Contents